gshipley/enterprise_training/EnterpriseManual.md

 ##**Under the covers**

-The *rhc setup* tool is a convenient command line utility to ensure that the user’s operating system is configured properly to create and manage applications from the command line.
+The *rhc setup* tool is a convenient command line utility to ensure that the user's operating system is configured properly to create and manage applications from the command line.
 After this command has been executed, a *.openshift* directory was created in the users home directory with some basic configuration items specified in the *express.conf* file.
 The contents of that file are as follows:

 	# Default user login
-	default_rhlogin=‘demo’
+	default_rhlogin='demo'

 	# Server API
 	libra_server = 'broker.example.com'